imagej/imagej.github.io/_pages/plugins/trackmate/getting-started.md

 The test image
 --------------

 The test image we will use for this tutorial has now a link in Fiji.
-You can find it in {% include bc content='File | Open Samples | Tracks for TrackMate (807K)'%}, at the bottom of the list.
+You can find it in {% include bc path='File | Open Samples | Tracks for TrackMate (807K)'%}, at the bottom of the list.

 ![](/media/TrackMate FakeTracks.png)